 The LCD (Liquid Crystal Display) was the display technology breakthrough that made laptop computers possible.
 Before LCDs, there were some portable computers known as “luggables” that employed a small tube display that took up half the room and power.
-LCD screens are lightweight, consume minimal power, and unlike the old-fashioned tube displays, are well suited to getting bounced around.
+LCD Thunderbolt monitor is lightweight, consumes minimal power, and unlike the old-fashioned tube displays, is well suited to getting bounced around.

 Short about LCD